SeerUK/GoSqlPlayground/README.md

 # GoSqlPlayground

 Messing around using MySQL with Go.
+This project is purely a learning exercise for me, looking at how databases can be used in Go.

+## Goals

+Here are some of the basic goals of this project:

+* [ ] Basics of querying.
+* [ ] Reading into structs.
+* [ ] Simple "up-only", file-based migrations.

+## License

+MIT